wardle/hermes/README.md

 My approach to versioning is to run different services; I simply switch API endpoints.

+### Localisation

+SNOMED CT is distributed across the world.
+The base distribution is the International release, but your local distribution will include this together with local data.
+Local data will include region-specific language reference sets.

+The core SNOMED API relating to concepts and their meaning is not affected by issues of locale.
+Locale is used to derive the synonyms for any given concept.
+There should be a single preferred synonym for every concept in a given language reference set.

+When you build a database, the search index caches the preferred synonym using the locale specified during index creation.
+If no locale is specified, then the system default locale will be used.
+In general, you should specify a locale that will match the distribution you are importing.

+You can specify the requested locale using IETF BCP 47, or by using a special SNOMED CT defined locale that includes the identifier of the language reference set you wish to use.
+I have added BCP 47 matching as an extension in hermes as the burden of managing which reference sets to use is left to the client in SNOMED standard.
+Hermes tries to provide a set of sane defaults.

 ### Can I get support?

 Yes.
 Raise an issue, or more formal support options are available on request,